 Theoretically, grand juries serve as a “check” on the district attorney (or the U.S. Attorney in federal cases) by preventing the state from pressing charges when insufficient evidence exists.
 In practice, however, grand juries nearly always agree with the prosecutors.

 Currently, the majority of states do not ever use grand juries to file state criminal charges.
-But grand jury indictments are required in order to charge someone with serious federal crimes.
+However, grand jury indictments are required in order to charge someone with serious federal crimes such as RICO violations.

 What happens at a grand jury proceeding?